mbmorrissey/cadalogger/README.md

 ### MegacoreX

-All examples here use an open source arduino core for the family of MCUs that cadalogger boards use, MegacoreX by MCUDude.
-Roughly, the purpose arduino core is to translate standard arduino functions into the specific bits of underlying code necessary for a given microcontroller to understand.
+All examples here use an open source arduino core for the family of MCUs that cadalogger boards use: MegaCoreX by MCUDude.
+Roughly, the purpose of the arduino core is to translate standard arduino functions into the specific bits of underlying code necessary for a given microcontroller to understand.

 MCUDude provides comprehensive information on using MegacoreX.
 Here we provide an overview to get started with cadalogger boards.

 In the Arduion IDE, go to  'Arduino IDE' -> 'Preferences...'.
 Then in the 'Additional board manager URLs' filed, add https://mcudude.github.io/MegaCoreX/package_MCUdude_MegaCoreX_index.json .
 If you already have, or subsequently add, other URLs, they can just be separated with commas.

 An option of 'MegaCoreX' should then appear under 'Tools' -> 'Board'.
-Within the 'MegaCoreX' options, select ATmega4808 if using the cadalogger lamb version, or 'ATmega4809' if using the cadalogger ram version.
+Within the 'MegaCoreX' options, select ATmega4808 if using the cadalogger mini version, or 'ATmega4809' if using the cadalogger maxi (optimised for hand-assembly; details below) version.
 After selecting the appropriate MCU option, go back to 'Tools' -> 'Pinout', and ensure that '32 pin standard' is selected if using the lamb version or '40 pin standard' if using the ram version.

 If your board has a bootloader, you can skip to 'Cadalogger library'.